Glasshoughton: History

 For most of the nineteenth century Glasshoughton was a separate village with an economic, social and religious life of its own.
 It had glassworks before Castleford and it supplied most of the coal for Castleford's industries until the big, modern pits opened at Wheldale, Fryston and Glasshoughton itself from the late 1860s.
 There was a Wesleyan chapel in the village from not much later than 1837, this being the year a plot of land on what is now School Lane was sold for "a Methodist Chapel and Sunday School".
 In the 1851 census the village name was sometimes spelled Glashouton.
 In the 1870s, the locale was well known as Houghton-Glass for its mines and quarries, producing excellent limestone and excellent sand used by glassmakers and iron foundries.
 The 1890 Ordnance Survey map shows Glass Houghton as a village distinct from Castleford, with its largest buildings along each side of Front Street.
 The population growth of Castleford to the southwest of the old village centre naturally has been referred to as Glasshoughton.

 Houghton-Glass was formerly a township in the parish of Castleford, in 1866 Glass Houghton became a separate civil parish, on 1 April 1938 the parish was abolished and merged with Castleford.
 In 1931 the parish had a population of 8602.

-The major developments on the budding community in the twentieth century were related to growing prosperity due to the growth of technological innovation.
-Efficiencies in communications led to the growth and political consolidation of the surrounding communities.
-The vehicular bypass named Colorado Way was realised.

 Glasshoughton railway station on the Pontefract Line opened in 2005 to serve the newly built leisure and retail facilities.
-The station encourages "park and ride" and "walk and ride" commuting to reduce road congestion.
+The station has 100 car spaces accessed by bridge over the track, and encourages park/walk and ride commuting to reduce road congestion.